Danayt09/Tanzanian_Water_Wells/README.md

 #### Next Steps:
 Improve the model with better data and tuning, create a multi class as this is binary for those needing repair and functional repairs while data includes 3 classes with those needing repairs being non-functional and a 7% of them Functional that needs a repair.

-Identify micro-lending possibilities, an important finding was the influence of community building and another fact that can be found in the [presentation] is that some form of payment has association with a functional well, rather than those who didn't pay.
+Identify micro-lending possibilities, an important finding was the influence of community building and another fact that can be found in the ![presentation] is that some form of payment has association with a functional well, rather than those who didn't pay.
 And micro lening is a great financial tool to create a self sufficient communiuty.

 #### Limitaions: